hsqmlzno1/Transferable-E2E-ABSA/README.md

 + numpy 1.15.4

 # Environment
 + OS: CentOS Linux release 7.5.1804
 + GPU: NVIDIA TITAN Xp
 + CUDA: 8.0

 # Running

+Downloading the word embedding and then move it to the data directory.
+The embedding is pre-trained on Yelp and Electronics.
+[Download](https://pan.baidu.com/s/1sAQ9CSvd0QDiYkUmVpunOA) password: zlyc

 ### AD-SAL (full Model):
 selective adversairal learning on the low-level AD task.